 Inspire, Educate and Empower Through STEM

-We’re on a mission to ensure that everyone, everywhere has the opportunity to enjoy a meaningful relationship with STEM— science, technology, engineering and maths.
+We’re on a mission to ensure that everyone, everywhere has the opportunity to develop a love of STEM—science, technology, engineering and maths.

 What We Do

-We deliver engaging STEM experiences for children, creating opportunities to learn and explore STEM concepts in a way that inspires a lifelong curiosity.
+We deliver engaging STEM experiences for children, creating opportunities to learn and explore in a way that inspires a lifelong curiosity.

 Buy One, Give One

-Her powers don’t come from magic or alien parents—instead she builds them through her STEM Superpowers: Science, Technology, Engineering and Mathematics skills.
+Her superpowers don’t come from magic or alien parents–instead she builds them through her STEM—Science, Technology, Engineering and Mathematics!

-Nanogirl and her friends use their skills to engineer their way into—and out of—trouble, inspiring and empowering young people around the world to tackle some of the world’s biggest questions.
+Nanogirl and her friends use their skills to engineer their way into, and out of, trouble to inspire and empower young people around the world to tackle some of the world’s biggest questions.

 Nanogirl in the News